 Belize – Best of Land and Sea

-Belize will keep you moving throughout your trip with plentiful activities on both land and sea.
+Belize will keep you moving throughout your trip with active adventures on both land and sea.
 Along its coast you will find snorkeling and scuba-diving among multiple areas including Ambergris Caye, Belize’s largest island, Laughing Bird Caye, one of Belize’s National Parks, and World renowned diving at The Great Blue Hole at Lighthouse Reef.
 Travelers can also rent kayaks along its beaches or partake in a cave kayaking tour in Belize City.

 Back on land, strap on a helmet and tour Actun Tunichil Muknal “Cave of the Stone Sepulcher” where you will hike, climb, and swim your way through these pristine caves.
 There are over a thousand pieces of pottery, skeletons, and ancient artifacts left just as they were discovered to maintain its unique presence in time.
 Belize is also home to the Xunantunich Temple and Lamanai Mayan Temple where you can hike ancient temple ruins and gaze at the wonderment of the Mayan Era.
 Take a tour or hike on your own, this experience is an unforgettable sight.